belbert/VCVTB/The Book of VCVTB.md

 VCVTB was tested on a workstation with an Intel®Core™ i7-8700K CPU @ 3.70GHz × 12 processor and 32 GB RAM running Ubuntu 18.04.1 LTS 64 bit.

 For an examined case study building (a detached single family house with 11 rooms in a suburban environment) it was possible to run all CFD calculations overnight.
 After setup, at least 50 AFN simulations could be run during the course of a working day including the automatic generation of tables and graphs.
-The time per simulation depends on the complexity of the model (number of zones), the complexity of the control strategy used and window control schedules.
+The time per simulation mainly depends on the complexity of the model (number of zones), the complexity of the control strategy used and window control schedules.

 ----------------------------------------------------